am1tyadav/cosmonaut/README.md

 ### Use Any AI Providers

-- Anthropic
-  - Via Official REST API ✅
+- Anthropic ✅
-- Gemini
+- Gemini ✅
-  - Via Official REST API ⏳
-  - Via OpenAI Compatible REST API ✅
+- OpenAI ✅
-- OpenAI
-  - Via Official REST API ✅
-- Support for other providers with OpenAI compatible REST API ✅
+- Support for other providers which support OpenAI REST API ✅

 ### Easy to Use